PennyLaneAI/qml/whatisqml.rst

 :html:`<br>`

-In the near-term branch of quantum machine learning, **quantum devices are used and trained like neural networks**.
+In the modern viewpoint on quantum machine learning, **quantum devices are used and trained like neural networks**.
 This is done by systematically adapting the physical control parameters, such as an electromagnetic field strength or a laser pulse frequency, to solve a machine learning problem.